Feeling stuck in old patterns, habits, relationships?

-Do you want better personal, family, work relationships?
+Want better personal, family, work relationships?

 How do I know if therapy is the right choice for me?